MakerPrepLA/makerprepla/lessons/codeathon/codeathon.md

 ### Exercise 1: MakerSquare gold coins
 In MakerSquare they have a very strange monetary system.
 Each MakerSquare gold coin has an integer number written on it.
-A coin n can be exchanged in a bank into three coins: n/2, n/3 and n/4 (a coin n can be turned into n/2 + n/3 + n/4 or 13n/12).
+A coin n can be exchanged in a bank into three coins: n/2, n/3 and n/4 (a coin n can be turned into n/2 + n/3 + n/4).
 But these numbers are all rounded down (the banks have to make a profit).
 You can also sell MakerSquare coins for American dollars.
 The exchange rate is 1:1.
 But you can not buy MakerSquare coins.